rdkit/rdkit/Docs/Book/GettingStartedInC++.md

 are `RDKit::ROMOL_SPTR` and `RDKit::RWMOL_SPTR`, for `RDKit::ROMol`
 and `RDKit::RWMol` objects respectively.

+This isn't just relevant to the RDKit, but worth noting.
+The new C++ standard also has `shared_ptr` and `scoped_ptr` in the standard namespace (essentially, they've adopted the boost libraries).
+As I discovered the hard way, if you put `using namespace boost` and `using namespace std` at the top of your source file (and let's face it, who doeesn't?) , and use the unqualified name `shared_ptr` in your code, then when you start using C++11, you'll have to go all through your code explicitly stating whether you're using `std::shared_ptr` or `boost::shared_ptr`.
+Worth getting in the habit now!

 ## The Molecule Objects

 Unlike in the Python libraries, in C++ there are two different